Afghanistan and Pakistan have agreed to an immediate ceasefire, Qatar says

 On Saturday, several thousand people attended funeral prayers in Paktika.
 They sat in the open air as loudspeakers broadcast sermons and condemnation.

-Zabihullah Mujahid, the Taliban government’s chief spokesman, in a statement, criticized the “repeated crimes of Pakistani forces and the violation of Afghanistan’s sovereignty.”
+Zabihullah Mujahid, the Taliban government’s chief spokesman, had earlier criticized the “repeated crimes of Pakistani forces and the violation of Afghanistan’s sovereignty.”

 Such acts were deemed provocative and viewed as “deliberate attempts” to prolong the conflict, he added.